-"asynchronous" means that all methods require a callback and return nothing directly. in other words, this implementation is completely non-blocking and event-driven.
+"asynchronous" means that all methods require a callback and return nothing directly. in other words, this implementation is completely non-blocking, event-driven, and thus naturally high-performance.

-"cow" means that the entire b-tree is a pure immutable value, represented by its root key. all mutations create a new root key; i.e., a change three levels down in the b-tree causes modifications to the upper levels as well, including creating a new root that references that change down below.
+"copy-on-write" (cow) means that the entire b-tree is a pure immutable value, represented by its root key. all mutations create a new root object; i.e., a new version three levels down in the b-tree creates new versions of nodes in the upper levels as well, including creating the new root which references that change down below.

 bug reports and pull requests will be welcomed! thanks in advance.